mcarr-and/go-gin-marshalling/proxy/Run-K3D-Install.md

 `proxy-service.local` is included in this configuration if you are following the album-store config changes.

-`127.0.0.1	localhost k-dashboard.local jaeger.local otel-collector.local album-store.local proxy-service.local`
+`127.0.0.1	localhost k-dashboard.local jaeger.local otel-collector.local grafana.local prometheus.local album-store.local proxy-service.local`

 ### 0.1 K3D Registry info